PGT Innovations, Inc. (NYSE:PGTI) Expected to Announce Earnings of $0.30 Per Share

-Analysts predict that PGT Innovations, Inc. (NYSE:PGTI) will post earnings per share (EPS) of $0.30 for the current quarter, Zacks Investment Research reports.
-Four analysts have provided estimates for PGT Innovations’ earnings, with estimates ranging from $0.29 to $0.31.
-PGT Innovations reported earnings of $0.18 per share during the same quarter last year, which indicates a positive year-over-year growth rate of 66.7%.
-The business is expected to report its next quarterly earnings report on Wednesday, February 23rd.
+Brokerages expect that PGT Innovations, Inc. (NYSE:PGTI) will post $0.30 earnings per share for the current quarter, according to Zacks Investment Research.
+Four analysts have provided estimates for PGT Innovations’ earnings, with the lowest EPS estimate coming in at $0.29 and the highest estimate coming in at $0.31.
+PGT Innovations reported earnings of $0.18 per share during the same quarter last year, which would indicate a positive year over year growth rate of 66.7%.
+The firm is scheduled to report its next earnings results on Wednesday, February 23rd.

-On average, analysts expect that PGT Innovations will report full year earnings of $0.99 per share for the current fiscal year, with EPS estimates ranging from $0.94 to $1.03.
-For the next fiscal year, analysts anticipate that the business will report earnings of $1.43 per share, with EPS estimates ranging from $1.15 to $1.62.
-Zacks Investment Research’s earnings per share averages are an average based on a survey of sell-side research analysts that that provide coverage for PGT Innovations.
+According to Zacks, analysts expect that PGT Innovations will report full-year earnings of $0.99 per share for the current financial year, with EPS estimates ranging from $0.94 to $1.03.
+For the next fiscal year, analysts forecast that the business will post earnings of $1.43 per share, with EPS estimates ranging from $1.15 to $1.62.
+Zacks Investment Research’s EPS averages are a mean average based on a survey of analysts that cover PGT Innovations.

 PGT Innovations, Inc engages in the manufacture and supply of windows and doors under the brand name PGT Custom Windows + Doors; CGI; WinDoor; Western Window Systems; Eze-Breeze; and CGI Commercial.
 It operates through the Southeast and Western geographical segments.
 The company was founded by Rodney Hershberger in 1980 and is headquartered in Nokomis, FL.